Toggle: English / Spanish

 The health care provider will perform a physical exam.
 This may reveal:

 - Low blood pressure (hypotension)

 - Low blood oxygen levels, which cause the skin to turn a blue color

 - Blood tests to check for signs of hantavirus

 - Kidney and liver function tests

 - CT scan of the chest

 People with hantavirus are admitted to the hospital, often to the intensive care unit (ICU).

 - Breathing tube or breathing machine in severe cases

-- Using special machines to oxygenate the blood outside of the body (Extracorporeal membrane oxygenation (ECMO)
+- Special machines to add oxygen to the blood outside the body

 Hantavirus is a serious infection that gets worse quickly.
 Lung failure can occur and may lead to death.
 Even with aggressive treatment, more than half of people who have this disease in their lungs die.